dinki/View-Assist/View Assist custom sentences/Currency Convertor/README.md

 Prequisites:
 * You must have Pyscript installed [See installation video](https://www.youtube.com/watch?v=jpJxZaisbGQ)
 * You must get an API key from rapidapi.com for the [required API](https://rapidapi.com/pwshub-pwshub-default/api/crypto-market-prices) (totally free no credit card needed)
+* You must add your API key to the 'rapidapikey' field in the blueprint
+* You must download 'viewassist-currency_convertor.py' and place this file in your 'pyscripts' directory on your Home Assistant server
-* You must download 'viewassist-currency_convertor.py', add your api key to the 'rapidapikey' variable, and place this file in your 'pyscripts' directory on your Home Assistant server
+* You must download 'currencies.en.yaml' and place this file in your 'pyscripts' directory on your Home Assistant server